 Because persons with a financial interest and persons with signature authority are required to submit filings, a single account can require multiple filings.
 For example, a corporate-owned foreign account would require filings by the corporation and by the individual corporate officers with signature authority.
 Filings for financial interests held during 2016 and thereafter will be due on April 15, with a six-month extension until October 15 in a manner similar to extensions for income tax returns.
 There are severe civil and criminal penalties for non-compliance with these filing requirements.
 Even an inadvertent failure or incomplete filing can result in a $10,000 civil penalty, and the IRS has been enforcing these penalties.

 8.2 Preparation of Reports.
 If you engage us to prepare FinCEN Form 114, Report of Foreign Bank and Financial Accounts (the FBAR), we will prepare this form for those taxpayers identified in the Engagement Letter for which we prepared a Federal income tax return.
 The FBARs will be prepared based solely on information that you provide to us and we will not conduct an independent review of your books and records to identify potential FBAR filing requirements.
-We will not prepare any regulatory filings other than the tax returns and FBARs described in this arrangement letter.
+We will not prepare any regulatory filings other than the tax returns and FBARs described in this engagement letter.

 If we prepare FBARs for individuals for whom we do not prepare tax returns (e.g., officers or employees who are signatories on your accounts), those FBARs may not include all accounts which those individuals may be required to report.
 If any of those individuals has an interest in any other foreign account (e.g., a personal account), then he or she may be required to file additional FBARs.
 We recommend that these individuals consult with their personal tax preparers or legal counsel to address any additional filing requirements.